Rebecca Sugar: Adventure Time and Steven Universe

-Amphibia and other work
+Amphibia and animated films

-In the "Froggy Little Christmas" episode of Amphibia, a 22-minute Christmas special which aired on November 27, 2021, Sugar voiced a street performer who sang a musical number which Sugar had written.
+In the Amphibia episode "Froggy Little Christmas", a 22-minute Christmas special which aired on November 27, 2021, Sugar voiced a street performer who sang a musical number which Sugar had written.
 Sugar was not credited for her contribution to the episode.
 Matt Braly, the creator of Amphibia, praised her song as "really amazing" and saying that it had been stuck in his head and that of the crew for months.
 Her role in the episode was confirmed by the series art book, saying that the song she wrote was meant to "bring the story together thematically."

 In December 2023, it was announced that Sony Pictures Animation was developing a fantasy-adventure film directed by Matt Braly, with the script written by Sugar and Braly.
+In February 2026, Braly announced on social media that the film, about a teenage boy traveling to a world filled with Thai spirits before he undergoes an important life-altering medical operation, and inspired by his own life story and background, was scrapped at Sony Pictures Animation in early 2025, with the studio determining that the film wasn't "commercial enough" to produce.
+In May 2026, Braly announced that a Thai animation studio, THE MONK Studios, had acquired rights to the film, under the name "Afterworld: กลับบ้าน", but that it was not funded, in production, or greenlit, but that the studio would be at Annecy trying to get "potential partners and investors".
+He also said that he was stepping aside a director, focusing on Clara And The Below, until the studio can "secure the means" to produce the film, and that no A.I. would be used in the film's production.

-On June 12, 2025, Adult Swim announced that Sugar alongside Ian Jones-Quartey, Patrick McHale, and Pendleton Ward were developing an animated special under the title "The Elephant" slated for a 2026 release.
+On June 12, 2025, Adult Swim announced that Sugar alongside Ian Jones-Quartey, Patrick McHale, and Pendleton Ward were developing an animated special under the title "The Elephant" slated for a December release.

-On October 06, 2025, it was announced that Sugar was writing and directing an animated movie based on the Moomins franchise with Annapurna Pictures and Julia Pistor as producer.
+It was announced, on October 6, 2025, that Sugar would be directing, and writing, a film about the Moomins, co-produced by Annapurna Animation and Moomin Characters, with Julia Pistor, a producer known for The Magician's Elephant, The SpongeBob SquarePants Movie, and other films, tapped as a producer.

 Music career

-On September 17, 2023, Sugar announced on social media her first personal music album, Spiral Bound, which released November 3, 2023.
-In a video for the School of Visual Arts in September 2024, Sugar said it was challenging to write a song herself, that she "didn’t know how to start" and decided to write original songs for a cartoon character she created, noted that previously she had made a lot of art out of a "quest for perfection" and self-destruction, and said that much of what she does at the present goes back to her time at the school.
-SVA described the album as inspired by "three years of daily journaling and sketching in spiral-bound notebooks" and chronicling the process of healing from "extreme burnout and unresolved trauma."